In order to write about life, first you must live it. ~ Ernest Hemingway

 I believe dreams burrow into our souls and they nestle there for good.
 We can choose to fixate on them or we can choose to ignore them, but we can never truly forget them.

-As an only child I chose to fixate—and what resulted was a promising storyboard that has shaped my life’s journey.
+As an only child I chose to fixate—and what resulted was a promising storyboard that’s shaped my life’s journey.

-The loner turned into a teenage journalist, and pretty soon I was strapping on a Talkboy and interviewing friends and family.
-“Can you tell me how you got here?”
-“How do you feel right now?”
-“What are thinking right now?”
+The loner turned into a teenage journalist, and pretty soon I recorded interviews with friends and family.
+“Tell me about yourself.
+How did you get here?”
+“How do you feel?”
+“What are you thinking?”

-Despite clear indicators that I was more of a nuisance than a rising Ann Curry, I couldn’t stop.
-I had to keep asking, had to keep probing, had to keep writing.
+Despite indicators that I was more of a nuisance than a rising Ann Curry, I couldn’t stop.
+I had to keep probing, had to keep writing.
 I cut out photos and created homemade newspapers bound by rubber bands.
 I rose to Editor-in-Chief of my high school newspaper and ran my own column entitled “Julia’s Musings.”
 These were all things I did with joy, never thinking of it as work.
-I felt this was my calling but lacked the confidence to believe I could really do this.
+I felt this was my calling, but lacked the confidence to believe I could really do this.